logo

 https://jefferson.kctcs.edu/

 Student Review: “I had a wonderful experience at the JCTCS Radiology program in Louisville, KY.
 I feel that it prepared me for my career in the field of Radiology.
 The program put me in clinicals that taught me the educational foundation that I needed to excel in my profession.
 It taught me what real life was like in the hospital and what my future held.
-I feel like the focus and dedication that I put into the program has paid off.
+I feel like the focus and dedication that I put into the program have paid off.
 I never felt lost or uneducated while out in the field.
 I would recommend JCTCS as a great place to receive your Radiology foundation.
 The staff was always willing to help you prepare for your future.” -Student at Jefferson Community and Technical College

 Southeast Kentucky Community and Technical College